Trump pushes back against critics on coronavirus, addresses whether he will accept election results in exclusive interview

 “Some governors have done well, some governors have done poorly,” he said.

 Trump downplayed the recent rise in national case numbers, claiming that it is the result of increased testing, with the implication that it is not a true rise in the severity of the pandemic, a claim that leading health experts have disputed.
-Trump pointed to new cases that include people with minor symptoms that recover quickly.
+Trump pointed to new cases that include people with minor symptoms who recover quickly.
 Early on during the pandemic, it was mainly those with serious symptoms were getting tested.

 “No country has ever done what we've done in terms of testing.
 We are the envy of the world,” he said.